-The storied history of marijuana goes back to ancient times.
+The storied human history of the medical use of cannabis goes back to ancient times.
+The first use of cannabis in history dates back to approximately 10,000+ BCE.
+Pottery made of hemp cord was located in the area of modern-day Taiwan.
 In Central Asia (c.2700 B.C.), the Chinese emperor Shen-Nung reportedly used hemp for medicine and many other staples.
 Cultures worldwide, the Middle East, North America, and Africa have all found therapeutic uses for cannabis.
 With this in mind, using cannabis Sativa or Indica is an accepted medical treatment of conditions that furthers our knowledge of CBD cannabinoid receptors.
 The therapeutic properties of these brain receptors create further medicinal advantages.
 Sooner or later, the broad legalization of cannabis cultivation seems more and more likely.
 Until then, what do you think about attempts to legalize marijuana and the future outlook of cannabis use in the U.S.?

 Looking for more information on the history of marijuana use in the world, check out our blog page.
 For how to get a medical marijuana card for your pain, check out our related article, 'Can I Get High on Medical Cannabis?'

 2 thoughts on “The Wild (Yet Resilient) History of Marijuana Use in America”